 Even though we’re getting used to cameras being attached to anything and everything (it’s only a matter of time before toothbrush cameras start hitting the market), they are still delicate and complicated pieces of equipment.
 Temperature can greatly affect the performance of a camera.

-This camera records 1440p footage at 30 FPS or 1080p at 60 FPS with its six-glass lens camera.
+This car security camera records 1440p footage at 30 FPS or 1080p at 60 FPS with its six-glass lens camera.
 You can also opt to have a CPL (circular polarizing lens) installed.
 This lens filters the circular flares that show up when light is reflected off smooth surfaces.
-These flares can cover up important details like licence plates and render your recordings useless.
+These flares can cover up important details like license plates and render your recordings useless.

 This dash cam comes with a mount and an adhesive sticker to attach it to the windshield.
 For an extra $10, you can order a mount with a GPS logger installed.
-This feature will help you log your travels, as well as sync the clock on your camera with satellite time to ensure proper time stamps on your recordings.
+This feature on the best dash cam will help you log your travels as well as sync the clock on your camera with satellite time to ensure proper time stamps on your recordings.

 The A119 has loop recording, which means new footage is being recorded over old footage in a continuous loop.
 The footage can be displayed on a 2’’ screen on the device.

 Of course, the model comes with G-sensors and motion sensors that pick up impacts and save a recording of that clip.
-The files are stored on an SD card, the maximum capacity being 128 GB.
+The files are stored on an SD card that has a maximum capacity of 128 GB.

 This model does not have an internal battery or Wi-Fi connectivity.
-This explains its low price of $79.99.
-If you opt for the GPS logger, the A119 will set you back $89.99.
+But if you’re looking for the best cheap dash cam, its low price of $79.99 is very appealing.
+If you opt for the GPS logger, you can add the extra $10.

-If you happen to search for an owl dash cam, you’ll almost certainly find the Owlcam.
+If you’re looking for the best dash cams that work 24/7, then you’re going to like the Owlcam.
 This ever-vigilant camera is chock-full of unique features that make it stand out from the competition.

-For starters, it draws power from your car’s on-board diagnostics (ODB) port, which is usually used by mechanics to detect faults in the vehicle’s electrical system.
-This frees up your cigarette lighter for other accessories and also ensures that the device has ample power at all times.
+For starters, it draws power from your car’s onboard diagnostics (OBD) port, which is usually used by mechanics to detect faults in the vehicle’s electrical system.
+This frees up your cigarette lighter for other accessories and also ensures that the device has enough power at all times.

-Moving on, the Owlcam’s LTE data plan provides a round-the-clock live feed straight from the camera.
-It also provides 911 support – when it detects a crash or theft, the device contacts the owner.
-If there is no answer, this dash camera for car automatically dispatches the police.
+Moving on, the Owlcam’s LTE data plan provides around-the-clock live feed straight from the camera.
+It also provides 911 support.
+This is the best dash camera for car crashes and theft.
+When it detects these accidents, the device contacts the owner.
+If there is no answer, the police are automatically dispatched.

-The installation process doesn’t require any drilling and should take even the clumsiest individual less than 15 minutes.
+The Owlcam dash cam installation process doesn’t require any drilling.
+Even the clumsiest person shouldn’t take more than 15 minutes to install it.
 However, it does involve adhesives that could potentially damage your car.
 The mount wedges into the ventilation duct and attaches to the windshield via a suction cup.
 The camera unit is then perched on top of the mount by a magnet.
-The cables are easy to thread through to the ODB port thanks to the tuck stick and cable ties that come in the box.
+The cables are easy to thread through to the OBD port thanks to the tuck stick and cable ties that come in the box.

 The Owlcam has both an exterior and an interior camera.
 The exterior records in 1440p and the interior at 720p, both at 30 FPS with a 120-degree angle.
-The manufacturer lists this product at $349.
+Owlcam lists their best dash cam at $349.

 Truckers spend the vast majority of their time on the road.
-Driving during the night is a part of the job.
+Driving at night is a part of the job.
 Truckers, more than anyone else, need a dash cam to protect themselves, and they need that camera to have good night vision.

 The WheelWitness HD PRO’s wide dynamic range, achieved by combining multiple exposures, makes it the best night vision dash cam on the market.
 The camera also has an impressive 170-degree field of vision.